 Billboard (28 August 1965) noted: “Streamlining motions have been made at Philips by making John McCready A&R man for the popular field and Chris Thompson is the same in the classical realm.
 Both will handle promotion and co-ordination.”
 Although not described as a “Marketing Manager” in this 1965 report, “promotion and co-ordination” is in essence marketing.

 In 1965 McCready produced singles by Herma Keil at the Stebbing studio in Saratoga St, Auckland but he wanted to delegate that role and he saw the opportunity to work with Eldred Stebbing by distributing his Zodiac label via Philips Records.
 If John McCready heard an overlooked foreign track that he thought was a hit, he would pass it on to Eldred Stebbing.
-Two such songs were ‘How Is The Air Up There’ (The Changin' Times) and ‘Rain And Tears’ (Aphrodite’s Child) that were recorded by Zodiac and became big hits for The La De Da’s and The Hi-Revving Tongues respectively.
-The La De Da’s were only signed to Zodiac after they proved that they could master ‘How Is The Air Up There’.
+One such song was ‘Rain And Tears’ (Aphrodite’s Child) that was recorded by Zodiac and became a big hit The Hi-Revving Tongues.
 McCready found one song, ‘This Empty Place’ for Larry’s Rebels but their manager Russell Clark promptly started his own label, Impact, and the group left Philips.

 McCready’s enthusiasm for Larry’s Rebels is reflected in a letter he wrote on 12 October 1965 to Larry Morris.
 “I think your group has a very good chance of really hitting it big in this country, from our point of view we certainly appreciate the way the group has been getting out and promoting themselves.”